 Staying Agile

 Agility is the practice of adjusting swiftly to new information.
 It doesn’t mean making hasty or impulsive decisions.
 Rather, agile businesses have a culture and operational system that allow for efficient course corrections.
-For instance, if you notice consumer interest shifting from in-store to online purchases, an agile approach might involve boosting your e-commerce presence quickly rather than waiting for the next annual planning cycle.
+If you notice client interest shifting toward outcome-based pricing instead of hourly billing, an agile approach might involve testing that pricing model with a few accounts quickly rather than waiting for the next annual planning cycle.

 In large organizations, this often involves cross-department collaboration, streamlined approvals, and a culture that values experimentation.
-For smaller businesses, agility might hinge on a quick decision-making process led by the owner or CEO.
+For smaller businesses, agility might hinge on a quick decision-making process led by the owner.
 Either way, the ultimate goal is to be nimble enough to pivot before a trend becomes a missed opportunity, or to withdraw from a losing bet before significant damage occurs.

 Balancing Awareness and Action: A Proactive Framework for Sustainable Growth